tafseer-nayeem/tafseer-nayeem.github.io/_pages/about.md

 <!--👋Hi, there! -->

 <p align="justify">
 I’m Mir <b>Tafseer</b> Nayeem, a third-year <a href="https://www.ualberta.ca/computing-science/index.html">Computing Science</a> PhD student at the <a href="https://www.ualberta.ca/index.html">University of Alberta</a>, advised by Prof. <a href="https://webdocs.cs.ualberta.ca/~drafiei/">Davood Rafiei</a>.
-My research primarily focuses on Natural Language Processing (NLP), with special emphasis on Human-centered NLP, Summarization, and Multilingual and Cross-Lingual NLP.
+My research primarily focuses on Natural Language Processing (NLP), with special emphasis on Human-centered NLP, Summarization, and Multilingual & Cross-Lingual NLP.
 </p>

 <p align="justify">